FAQ's Cevac® TRANSMUNE IBD

 - The VPI are produced by hyper-immunising SPF chickens with Cevac® IBD L (containing the Winterfield 2512 vaccine strain virus, the same strain as in Transmune IBD)

 What happens to the immune complex vaccine after injection?
 (Subcutaneous or In-ovo)

 o The vaccine is injected into the right breast, or into the amniotic fluid.

 o If injected into the amniotic fluid, the amniotic fluid is swallowed by the embryo and the vaccine goes through the gut wall, and enters the blood stream.

 - After ingestion, injection into the breast, or subcutaneous injection:

 o The vaccine spreads via the blood stream to all organs.

 o In the medulla or germinal center of lymphoid organs, especially in the spleen, there are follicular dendritic cells that have the capacity to capture this complex vaccine.

-o From this follicular dendritic cells, the virus is continuosly presented to the immune system of the chick.
+o From this follicular dendritic cells, the virus is continuously presented to the immune system of the chick.

-o No immune response will be triggered untill the MDA has decreased to a low enough level to allow the replication of the vaccine virus and the subsequent immune response.
+o No immune response will be triggered until the MDA has decreased to a low enough level to allow the replication of the vaccine virus and the subsequent immune response.